sheldonkhall/ldbc_snb_datagen/README.md

 * Hadoop 2.6.0,
 * Grakn.

-Then edit the run.sh script so that the `DEFAULT_HADOOP_HOME` environmental variable points to the hadoop distribution.
+Then edit the runGrakn.sh script so that the `DEFAULT_HADOOP_HOME` environmental variable points to the Hadoop distribution, and `GRAKN_HOME` points to your Grakn distribution.
-Finally execute the run.sh script to start loading to engine.
+Finally, start the Grakn engine and the SNB data for the small graph can be loaded by executing the Grakn loading script:

+`./runGrakn.sh`